 Maybe you can get friends and neighbors to do this, or find help through the Institute on Aging.

 Another option is to hire a certified geriatric care manager, if you can afford one, to serve as your “boots on the ground,” to assess your parent’s needs, suggest options, arrange for medical care and associated services, provide crisis intervention, act as a liaison to families, assist with moving, and provide ongoing care management.
-Rates vary by geographic region and services and are rarely covered by long-term care insurance (link to article).
+Rates vary by geographic region and services and are rarely covered by long-term care insurance.
 Be sure to check the credentials and references of a potential care manager hire.

 The importance of constant communication with members of the caregiving team, both for their feedback and to delegate caregiving tasks, cannot be emphasized enough, and if your parents are viewed as team members, you will get valuable insights into what works, what doesn’t, and what more needs to be done.

 Each family and team will have a set of needs that must be addressed and tasks to be assigned, but these should, at the very minimum, include:

 - Who will–or can–make regular visits and give updates on your parents’ physical and cognitive status and needs;

 - Who is going to cover transport to appointments, or drive to chemotherapy or wound-care treatment centers, dialysis, or other needed medical treatments;